New around here?

 Photography is so much more than "taking" photos.
 In fact, let's throw that idea of "taking" right out the door.
 Our purpose is not to take: we make, create, and share — exploring the dance between art and archive, tweaking the beat and seeking new rhythms as we go.
 This is the beauty and limitless possibility in the simple act of picking up a camera.
-Here, we share 12 creative photography project ideas to help explore that world of possibility — whether through making photos, or sharing them in new and unique ways.

 Whether it's creating a photo book, a gallery wall, or even just a set of prints, sitting down to turn your photos into a visual story can be one of the most powerful ways to practice gratitude.
 By remembering why photos were taken, the people they were taken with, and the moment they celebrate, we create instant reminders to the many things we have to be thankful for.
-So turn to your photos, find those that honor what truly matters, and use them to create the project that best fits your life and space.

 Photo books are a simple solution for pairing your words and photos of thanks in a "gratitude journal" you return to often.